numencode/wn-fundamentals-plugin/README.md

 | ddd                       | Quick fix for not rendering dd() in the browser's network tab. |
 | ddt                       | Dumps a simple debug backtrace and ends the script.
 Useful for console debugging. |

-## Remote commands
+## Console commands

-Commands for the easier remote deployment are included.
+Various console commands are included, which provide a better experience with remote deployment, cloud storage for media files, database updating, backups and much more.

 ### Prerequisites